- Get Started: IRB Review Process

 - Exempt studies (which have an "e" at the end of the IRB number) do not require continuing review.
 In addition, some studies approved under the New Common Rule do not require continuing review.

-- Continuing review on non-exempt studies must be done at least once per year.
+- For studies that require continuing review, continuing review on non-exempt studies must be done at least once per year.

 - Courtesy emails are sent as reminders when continuing review is due, beginning 90 days prior to the expiration of the current IRB approval.